-The City of Alameda documents certain funded infrastructure projects in its CIP, the most recent of which covers a three fiscal year period from 2021 through 2023.
-The CIP shows that the majority of the projects have been focused in two areas: transportation system enhancements (31 percent) and pavement, lighting, and urban forest projects (30 percent).
-To fund these activities, the City employed grant funding from various sources (27 percent), Measure BB and Measure F funds (15 percent) and other sources.
+The City of Alameda documents certain funded infrastructure projects in its CIP, the most recent of which covers a three fiscal year period from 2023 through 2025.
+The CIP shows that the majority of the projects have been focused in two areas: sanitary sewer (24 percent) and parks (22 percent).
+The City uses a variety of sources to fund these activities, including Measure BB and Measure F funds, sewer services funds, and other sources.